isa-ulisboa/msc-gis/exercises/msc-gis-ex07_editing_ArcGIS.md

 We will use the area of Tapada da Ajuda for the exercise.

 - The files for this exercise are in the course web page (FENIX).
-Download to your working area the file `Ex07_Editing.zip`
+[Download](https://fenix.isa.ulisboa.pt/downloadFile/844497944595574/Ex07_Editing.zip) to your working area the file `Ex07_Editing.zip`

 - ArcGIS tool Basemap - Imagery (alternatively, use the provided tiff image)

 ## Practical goals

-The aim of this exercise is to
+The aims of this exercise are:

-1. modify the shape of an existing feature,
+1. to modify the shape of an existing feature,
-2. create a line layer with roads using a template, and
+2. to create a line layer with roads using a template, and
-3. create a polygon layer with land parcels classified by its land use
+3. to create a polygon layer with land parcels classified by its land use

+## 1. Set up your working environment:

-## 1. Start by setting up your exercise environment:
+Start by setting up your exercise environment:

-1. Create a new ArcGIS project file;
+1. Create a new ArcGIS project file and folder;

-2. Add the gds Boundary (GeoPackage format, CRS: ETRS89 / Portugal TM06, EPSG: 3763) to the map.
+2. Add the provided gds Boundary (GeoPackage format, CRS: ETRS89 / Portugal TM06, EPSG: 3763) to the map.
 In this case, it is not important to convert to file geodatabase format.

 3. Add Basemap → Imagery as the background.
 If there is no internet access, add the ISA.tif file provided